 Children's At-home Dental Care Sets the Stage for Oral Health

 Children's at-home dental care is very important.
 Our Waltham dental team can help your family achieve beautiful, healthy smiles through a combination of professional care and proper at-home techniques.
-The dentists and hygienists at Children's Dental of Waltham can help your kids learn proper oral hygiene techniques so they can maintain healthy smiles between visits.
+The dentists and hygienists at Children's Dental of Waltham can help your kids learn proper oral hygiene techniques so they can maintain healthy smiles between visits, minimizing their need for cavity treatment and other procedures.
 Establishing the importance of good oral healthcare early in your child's life sets the stage for a lifetime of healthy smiles.
 Contact Children's Dental of Waltham to learn more.

 Providing You with the Tools Your Family Needs

 At our kid-friendly office, our dentists and hygienists will educate you and your child on hygiene and proper nutrition, and provide your child with a toothbrush and toothpaste that are appropriate for his or her age and stage of development.
 We can demonstrate proper brushing and flossing techniques in our office so you can be sure you are cleaning your child's teeth properly at home.

 One of the best ways to ensure that your child adjusts to regular brushing and flossing is to establish a twice-daily routine (although brushing after every meal is even better).
 Your child should use the toothbrush we provide to ensure that brushing feels comfortable, and that all teeth are cleaned.